ALib C++ Framework

 2. Module Interface Compilation

-• Modules that depend on others cannot be processed until their dependencies are built.
+• Modules that depend on others cannot be started until their dependencies are built.

 • In the case of ALib, the module dependency graph is deep, not wide (see the dependency graph), further limiting parallelism.
 Only a few modules can be compiled simultaneously due to the sequential nature of the graph.